What does the CIF fund?

 2) Funding for projects proposed by an individual or group of municipalities – “Project Proposals”

 Broad funding priorities are established by the CIF annually to which individual municipalities or groups of municipalities can submit applications.
 The scope of work is normally determined by the proponent and often includes high-value projects with definable payback periods.
-An example would be a centralized cost savings projects with a payback period of less than five years.
+An example would be a collective benefit project with a payback period of less than five years.

-Collective Action initiatives include applications for demonstration projects and studies that are of broad benefit to multiple municipalities and groups such as a project that identifies better practices.
+Collective Benefit initiatives include applications for demonstration projects and studies that are of broad benefit to multiple municipalities and groups such as a project that identifies better practices.

 The CIF does not fund: